 The Sebastopol Municipal Code (SMC) defines a homeless shelter as "a residential facility operated by a provider which provides temporary accommodations to persons or families with low income for a period of generally no more than six months, [that] may also provide meals, counseling, and other services, as well as a common area for users of the facility" (SMC 17.08.100).
 This use meets the definition for emergency shelters, defined in Government Code Section 65582(d) as, "housing with minimal supportive services for homeless persons that is limited to occupancy of six months or less by a homeless person."
-The Zoning Code was updated in 2017 to allow homeless shelters in the General Commercial (CG) district only subject to administrative review.
+The Zoning Code was updated in 2017 to allow homeless shelters in the General Commercial (CG) district by right.
 Currently, homeless shelters are allowed in the R5, R6, R7 and CD (Downtown Commercial) zones subject to a conditional use permit and allowed as a by right use in the CG Zone, subject to the same standards as other development in the same zone.
-Homeless shelters are required to provide one off-street parking space per ten beds, and bicycle parking spaces totaling at least 25% of the required vehicle spaces.
-The provisions of this district meet the requirements set in Government Code 65583(a)(4)(A) as the district has the capacity for an emergency shelter and allows this development without a conditional use or discretionary permit, only subject to the development standards of other establishments in the same district.
+These zones are located in proximity to transit and amenities, such as grocery stores and laundromats, and include sufficient capacity to accommodate the need for emergency shelter, demonstrated in Table 11.
+The City has several existing housing and shelter options already established, as discussed in Section 4.2.2.